HTML PROGRAMMING:HTML – Elements

 Block-level vs inline elements (basic idea)

-Some elements do not have any content and therefore have no closing tag.
-These are called empty (or void) elements.
+Some HTML elements do not contain any content and therefore do not have a closing tag.
+These are called empty or void elements.

 Suggested image prompt